Syslifters/.github/profile/README.md

 ## Featured Projects
 The following projects are projects Syslifters has, and continues to, sponsor and support.
 We hope you find them useful!
 Feedback is very welcome!

-### SysReptor: Easy and customisable pentest report creator based on simple web technologies.
+### SysReptor: Easy and customisable pentest report creator based on simple web technologies
 <p>
 <a href="https://github.com/syslifters/sysreptor/">
     <img src="https://img.shields.io/github/stars/Syslifters/sysreptor?color=yellow&style=flat-square">